vertica/vertica-prometheus-exporter/documentation/tipsandtechniques.md

 Also, if the log file reaches the max size within a single day that log will be zipped and a new log will be started.
 This further helps keep the log files under control without much user monitoring.

 ### CLEARTEXT PASSWORD
-To prevent the clear text database password from showing n logs or command history we’ve used a GO secret datatype to store it.
+To prevent the clear text database password from showing in logs or command history we’ve used a GO secret datatype to store it.
 The password will still be clear text in the vertica-prometheus-exporter.yml so that file should have an access mask to only allow the user running the exporter to read it.

 ### COLLECTOR FILE PLACEMENT
 To prevent false console/log output by the exporter, only put collector yml files in the metrics directory that are associated with collectors you specify in the vertica-prometheus-exporter.yml config file.
 Alternatively, if you want to keep a superset of collectors but change which you use at different times, then instead of the collector_files value specifying a glob list the yml files individually, e.g. (vertica_base_example.collector.yml,vertica_base_example2.collector.yml).